 - Closed on Thanksgiving Day, Christmas Eve, and Christmas Day

-Santa's wife, Mrs. Claus has always set up a kitchen with tables at which children may decorate their own cookie to take home.
-They love it.
+Santa's wife, Mrs. Claus, has always set up a kitchen with tables at which children may decorate their own cookie to take home and they love it.
 Folks can have their picture taken with Santa or his reindeer as well.